Employment/Education Services – Holyoke

 Narrative

-The Transition School -to-Work program is designed to provide assessment, world of work tours, job development and placement.
-Community Service/Volunteer placements, transportation coordinator and benefit planning all also provided.
-This program provides work experience for individuals who are blind, with the ultimate goal of competitive employment.
+Transportation coordinator and benefit planning all also offered.
+This program provides work experience for people who are blind.
+The ultimate goal is competitive employment.
 In order to better facilitate a supportive work environment, training in communication and disability sensitivity is provided for co-workers and supervisors in the job setting.
-The program is run with local schools where we provide support to students sixteen to eighteen yrs. old in the community with functional skills.
+The program is run with local schools.
+We give support to students sixteen to eighteen yrs. old in the community with functional skills.
 This may include purchasing, transportation and safety skills.

-The Supported Employment Programs help consumers obtain and maintain jobs in the community.
-Through training and ongoing supports, people with disabilities are able to gain the economic and social benefits of work in a wide variety of situations.
-Specialized employment supports are provided to people with psychiatric disabilities, developmental disabilities, hearing impairments, physical disabilities including blindness, acquired/traumatic brain injuries, and substance abuse issues.
-Work Experience for the Deaf and Hard of Hearing This program provides work experience for individuals who are deaf/hard of hearing, with the ultimate goal of competitive employment.
+Work Experience for the Deaf and Hard of Hearing This program provides work experience for people who are deaf/hard of hearing.
+The final goal is competitive employment.
 Program staff is diversified with both deaf and hearing Employment Coordinators.
-In order to better facilitate a supportive work environment, training in communication and disability sensitivity is provided for co-workers and supervisors in the job setting.
+In order to better make a supportive work environment, training in communication and disability sensitivity is provided for co-workers and supervisors in the job setting.
 Supported Employment for Survivors of Traumatic Brain Injury (TBI) After a brain injury, the path toward recovery is long, with many challenges.
-When survivors are ready to pursue employment for the first time or to return to work, they may seek the help of Community Enterprises' TBI staff that is trained to help participants meet those challenges.
+When survivors are ready to pursue work for the first time or to return to work, they may seek the help of Community Enterprises' TBI staff.
+Staff are trained to help members meet those challenges.

 Service Types